History of Keele services

 See also: M6 Service Area Planning

 Keele was the first of the three to have its contract opened to tenders.
 The land used was shaped by the four fields used to build the service area.
-It had been hoped that Keele could wait long enough to collect feedback from Watford Gap and Newport Pagnell, but the priority was to have it open with the motorway, so everybody involved had to assume that the previous examples were working well.
+It had been hoped that Keele could wait long enough to collect feedback from Watford Gap and Newport Pagnell, but the priority was to have it open with the motorway, so everybody involved had to assume that the previous examples were working well, despite them being far too small.

-Before opening, the Minister had discovered a liking for bridge-restaurants and wanted to encourage them.
+Before opening, the Minister had discovered a liking for European bridge-restaurants and wanted to encourage them.
+The land allocated for the northbound side spilled into a neighbouring field, meaning it was an unusual shape.

 The minimum investment allowed in the project was £75,000.
 62 companies were invited to tender and four replies were received.
 They were then analysed by their rent offer, fuel offer, catering offer, traffic flow, landscaping and company stability.